PrivacyCommons/Privacy-Commons/README.md

 - How we share your information
 - What happen after delete information

-For example
+For example:

-1, 1, 1, 1 means
-This application collect Base informatin, follow Base use, Base share and Base deletion.
+**1, 1, 1, 1 means This application collect Base informatin, follow Base use, Base share and Base deletion.**

 We will use icon like creative commons later